 The Energy from Waste 2020 site visit is to Milton Keynes Waste Recovery Park, 3 March 2020.

-Delegates will travel to Milton Keynes Waste Recovery Park by coach, collecting them from London at approximately 9.00am on 3 March 2020.
-Lunch is provided at the site, dietary requirements will be catered for, and the visit will include a guided tour.
+Delegates will travel to Milton Keynes Waste Recovery Park by coach, leaving London at around 9am on 3 March 2020.

 Together, the technologies increase the amount of recyclable materials which are removed from the waste, in turn cutting the amount of rubbish sent to landfill to around 3%.

 The anaerobic digestion and advanced thermal treatment also generate enough energy to power around 11,000 homes – similar to the number of households in Wolverton and Newport Pagnell combined.